Monday, November 3, 2025

 The trilogy is named Aeonica, and this first volume is called The Lost Redeemer.

 There are lots of aspects of this story that I like; the main protagonist is a girl, Nahlia.
 She is a library assistant.
 She is a child of mixed parentage: half human (from her father's side) and half aeon (from her aeon mother).
 The Aeon are sort of analogous to Elves, in conventional fantasy; they are indistinguishable from humans, for the most part, except for their eye-color.
 They have some extra abilities; mostly invisible abilities.
-Our girl, Nahlia discovers that that firstly, she heals very fast indeed, and secondly, that she has the ability to heal others as well, merely by touching them.
+Our girl, Nahlia discovers that firstly, she heals very fast indeed, and secondly, that she has the ability to heal others as well, merely by touching them.
 She can purge poisons from their systems—and her own—by sheer effort.

 She can fight; she can even turn her hands into something like flamethrowers; you have to read the story to get the details.
 The details are everything!
 But she isn't a born fighter; she has to force herself to fight.